-- Login via SSH to vyuka.natur.cuni.cz. - 2 Get your path by pwd. - Go to /home/scripts\data (with cd) and explore its content (ls). - 4 List permissions in /home/scripts\data (slide 63).
-What to they show?
-What can you do with the content? - 6 How much space does /home/scripts\data consume? - 6 Go back to home directory (by cd). - Create new directory in your home directory (mkdir). - 8 Copy content of /home/scripts\data into your newly created directory (cp). - Rename that directory with scripts and data using mv to any custom name.
+- 1 Login via SSH to vyuka.natur.cuni.cz. - Oet your path by pwd. - 3 Go to /home/scripts_data (with cd) and explore its content (1s). - 4 List permissions in /home/scripts_data (slide 63).
+What do they show?
+What can you do with the content? - 6 How much space does /home/scripts_data consume? - 6 Go back to home directory (by cd). - 7 Create new directory in your home directory (mkdir). - 8 Copy content of /home/scripts_data into your newly created directory (cp). - Rename that directory with scripts and data using mv to any custom name.
 Who is owner of the files in origin location and in new location?
-Why?
+Why? - 10 Explore your home directory and its content by command 1s and tree and some files by command file.
+Which hidden files and directories are there?
+What could it be?